 Indianapolis Nursing Home Abuse and Neglect

-Indianapolis Nursing Home Injury Lawyers
+Indianapolis Nursing Home Injury Lawyers Serving Victims and their Families throughout Central Indiana

 Moving an elderly family member into an assisted living facility or nursing home can be a difficult and upsetting decision.
 Each year, millions of families in the U.S. have to contemplate placing a grandparent or parent into a facility such as these where his or her daily living and medical needs can be met.
 While we would like to think that the people with whom we entrust our loved ones’ care will provide the same standard of care that we give, such is not always the case.
-Nursing home abuse and neglect is quickly becoming an epidemic in the U.S., and many elderly residents are suffering from one or more types of nursing home abuse.
+Nursing home abuse and neglect are quickly becoming an epidemic in the U.S., and many elderly residents are suffering from one or more types of nursing home abuse.

 Each year in the U.S., an estimated 2.1 senior citizens become the victims of some type of abuse.
-Even more shocking, for everyone case of nursing home abuse that is reported, there may be as many as five more cases that go unreported.
+Even more shocking, for every one case of nursing home abuse that is reported, there may be as many as five more cases that go unreported.
 While physical abuse is the most common form of elder abuse, a nursing home resident may also suffer from financial exploitation, neglect, sexual abuse, and emotional abuse.

 Nursing home abuse or neglect can include one or more of the following: